 Explaining Strict Product Liability

 In a product liability case, fault is irrelevant.
-Instead, if the defendant is in the chain of distribution, they make money off the product.
-The designer, manufacturer, distributor, wholesaler, retailer, and other third parties could be liable for injuries caused by a product proven to be defective.
+Instead, if the defendant is in the distribution chain, they make money from the product.
+The designer, manufacturer, distributor, wholesaler, retailer, and other third parties may be liable for injuries caused by a defective product.

 Who Canāt Be Strictly Liable for Injuries Resulting from Unsafe Products